judka-uriel/uriel-book/uriel_en.md

 Tehillim [109:6](https://www.sefaria.org/Psalms.109.6),
 Divrei ha‑yamim I [21:1](https://www.sefaria.org/I_Chronicles.21.1),
 this word appears without the article as a generic noun.
-Therefore hereafter *satan* without the definite article meaning any accuser and the proper name *Satan* will be used interchangeably as a title and a name such as *pharaoh* and *Paro*.
+Therefore hereafter the proper name *Satan* and *satan* without the definite article meaning any accuser will be used interchangeably as a name and a title akin to *Pharaoh* (*Paro*).

 Also this word can be both masculine and feminine in gender, therefore the pronouns *he* and *she* may be used interchangeably